Dolcecullo/astrowings/smartapps/astrowings/garage-door-monitor.src/readme.md

 # Garage Door Monitor

 ### Garage Door Monitor App
 This SmartApp sends a notification (SMS optional) to notify that a door is left open when leaving the house, left open for too long (threshold set by user), or if it opens while away.
-I can also send reminders at a user-defined interval.

 ### Installation Notes
 * Not required, self-explanatory